 - Timeliness - Current information for the moment it is needed.

 - Efficiency - Quickest answer, consumable without obstacles.

 The first thing to consider when crafting content is your user's intent.
 In many ways this is most important; even Google's algorithm is adapting to understand searcher intent.

 Intent is about your users and cannot be based on your business objectives.
 Business objectives often influence content creation for things like lead generation, brand awareness, compliance, thought leadership, increasing sales, or scheduled deliverables such as release notes.
 While these reasons for creating content are important to your business, it is not why your target user will engage with your content.

 To focus on your user's intent, ask "What user motivation does the content address?" or "What can the user do now that they couldn’t before interacting with this content?"
-Answering these questions on behalf of your users will help you keep their objectives in mind when creating content for them.
+Answer these questions on behalf of your users to help you keep their objectives in mind when your create content for them.

 Content usability is all about what the content experience looks like to the user.
 Consider content versus format:

 - Content - A message delivered to an audience